JITESH1101/RISC-V-SoC-Tapeout---WEEK-6/Day1/README.md

-Here is the detailed documentation of your learnings from the RISC-V SoC tapeout program, based on the images and topic order you provided.

 ## 1. Introduction to QFN-48 Package, Chip, Pads, Core, Die, and IPs

 It was learned that the physical chip is housed within a Package.
 The specific type identified was a QFN-48, which stands for Quad Flat No-leads.